Allreality/Allreality/README.md

 - 👋 Hi, I’m @Allreality
-- 👀 I’m interested in ... setting up Bitcoin Core on Ubuntu 20 with the lightning network
+- 👀 I’m interested in ... setting up AI to wright the code for a game.
-- 🌱 I’m currently learning ... how to run a full node
+- 🌱 I’m currently learning ...
+What to tell AI to do and Unreal Engine 5.
 - 💞️ I’m looking to collaborate on ... learning more.
 - 📫 How to reach me ... akilhashim1@gmail.com